You have probably heard it many times.

 The reality

-In most cases you’re not too slow.
+In most cases, you are not actually running too slow.

 Why this matters